saikamat/APIFrameworks/README.md

 Simple CRUD API to practice REST basics.

+FastAPI is a modern, high-performance Python web framework for building APIs.

+## What is FastAPI?
+Framework: Lets you build RESTful APIs quickly and easily in Python.
+Based on: Starlette (for web parts) and Pydantic (for data validation).
+Async support: Natively supports asynchronous code for high performance.

 ## Quickstart
 ```bash
 python -m venv .venv && source .venv/bin/activate   # on Windows: .venv\Scripts\activate